GDI512/void-test/README.md

 [![MacOS Build](https://github.com/GDI512/citrine/actions/workflows/macos-ci.yml/badge.svg)](https://github.com/GDI512/citrine/actions/workflows/macos-ci.yml)
 [![Linux Build](https://github.com/GDI512/citrine/actions/workflows/linux-ci.yml/badge.svg)](https://github.com/GDI512/citrine/actions/workflows/linux-ci.yml)
 # About
-*Citrine* is a modern macro-free library designed for testing small projects.
+*Citrine* is a modern macro-free framework designed for testing small projects.
 It guarantees fast compile times by removing all standard headers from its own header files and precompiling all of the implementation details into a static library.

-Because *Citrine* defines its own main function, it is very easy to use and does not require more setup than what can be seen in the example below.
+Because *Citrine* defines its own main function, it is very easy to use and does not require more setup than what can be seen below.

 ```c++
 #include <assert.hpp>   // test::unit, test::check*